DeusProx/myFridge/README.md

 ### 1.2 Run it in Windows
 * You need to have a valid JDK installation: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 * Download the project from https://github.com/DeusProx/myJerseyRest/archive/master.zip
-* Extract it with some windows tool
+* Extract it with some windows tool and rename the directory containing the project to "myJerseyRest".
+Otherwise all following URLs will change according to the name you set.
 * Run the gradle wrapper inside the project
 ```
 gradlew.bat clean build appRun